Bullet Journal Budget Tracker Ideas To Organise Your Finances

 Such an amazing way to set up your yearly budget!
 This page really had a lot going for it.

-You can see here yearly bills, spendings rules, a wish list, and of course – a planned budget on how much of your income should go for what.
+You can see here yearly bills, spending rules, a wish list, and, of course – a planned budget on how much of your income should go for what.

 Love how happy and colorful this spread is.
 The bubble lettering is also great and I love that it has those little white lines to add more dimension to the letter.